Human Resources Management

 The graduate has reliably demonstrated the ability to:

-- develop, implement, and evaluate employee orientation, training, and development programs;
+- design, implement, and evaluate employee onboarding, training and development programs to meet organizational needs;

-- develop, implement, and evaluate organizational development strategies aimed at promoting organizational effectiveness;
+- design, implement and evaluate organizational development strategies to promote operational effectiveness;

 - employ environmentally sustainable practices with business careers;